kanidm/kanidm/book/src/developers/designs/kanidm-trust.rst

  is no global catalog, just the details you get in the presented authentication (certificate).
 You may implement some controls around which subject DN's to allow/deny, but this is pretty fraught with landminds.
 You don't know who exists until they login!
-* Azure AD individiual account trusting.
+* Azure AD individual account trusting.
 Instead of trusting a whole domain you allow a user from a remote tennant to access your resources.
 You don't trust everyone in their tennant, just that one account that you can invite.
 You can then revoke them as needed.
 * Group-trust - FreeIPA does this with AD.
 It's still like kerberos, but you only trust a subset